Welcome to The ACFB Fund

 Meg Robertson

-She wanted to expand her skills and ability to work independently so she
+She wanted to expand her skills and ability to work independently so she completed a Master of Nursing and qualified as a Nurse Practitioner.

 Meg specialises in comprehensive assessment and treatment plans, as well as neurodiversity.
 She enjoys helping people to identify what is happening for them and working with them to get on top of their health and wellbeing.

-Dr. Tessa Chaffey
+Dr Tessa Chaffey

-Tessa holds a doctorate in Clinical Psychology from the University of Auckland.
-She has experience working with ADHD, autism, and intellectual disability in the community and has a particular interest in neuropsychological assessment.
 She has worked with individuals across the lifespan (from children through to older adults) and in a range of settings (e.g., hospital, community, clinic, research, prison).

-Cherry Reihana
+Dr. Cherry Reihana

 (Ngāti Hine)